pirinenao/cpp_neural_network/README.md

 ### Model Evaluation Metrics

-The model was trained for 10 epochs (iterations over the entire training dataset), with each epoch taking approximately 81,000 milliseconds.
-The learning rate was set to 0.001, and the following metrics were obtained:
+The model was trained for 10 epochs (iterations over the entire training dataset), with each epoch taking approximately 63,000 milliseconds (81,000 ms without parallel computing).
+With learning rate set of 0.001, the following metrics were obtained:

 - `avg.loss: 0.100203`
 - `accuracy: 96.93%`
 - `Confusion matrix:`

    <img width="492" alt="Screenshot 2024-12-25 at 19 18 48" src="https://github.com/user-attachments/assets/72891254-0e15-4fe6-ae20-d908b104c21d" />

 - `Class precision:`

   <img width="107" alt="Screenshot 2024-12-25 at 19 20 08" src="https://github.com/user-attachments/assets/7446875b-1d61-496c-a19c-ce02623863f9" />

 The average loss of `0.100203` and accuracy of `96.93%` indicate that the model is performing well and generalizing effectively to unseen data.

 In the confusion matrix, true positives dominate, and misclassifications are rare, demonstrating that the model's predictions are generally correct.
 The most frequent misclassification occurred when the model misclassified images of the number 9 as the number 7.